LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages.

+### version TBD
+*Released*: TBD February 2022
+* Issue 44740: Add client side metrics to track if samples/sources are being created via the grid or from file import

 ### version 2.129.0
 *Released*: 3 February 2022
 * **AliasInput**